gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v4.1.md

 |      ||      ||      | | | | | | | | | | | | |    |  6  |
 |______||______||______|_| |_| |_| |_| |_| |_| |____|_____|
 ```
-The maximum time dedicated to potential response reception for a given application can be determined practically transmitting the longest supported frame with the farthest physical distance between the two devices.
-The highest interval between packet transmission and response measured plus a small margin is the correct timeout that should exclude response losses.
-Consider that the longer this timeout is, the more bandwidth is wasted if the transmission is not successful.
+The maximum time dedicated to potential response reception is determined by the transmitter computing the timeout using the frame length and then adding the maximum expected latency.